MikeHopley/ftl-ships-strategy/index.md

 Put the Slug in piloting.
 Put the Rock on weapons, because the central location offsets their slow movement; weapons is also an important room to repair, and Rocks have a hidden 67% bonus to fire-fighting.
 The Human can start in doors, and quickly move to engines.

 Use your Shield Drone precisely.
 Activate it immediately in most fights, but sometimes delay it instead.
 For example, when you have shields and the enemy has a Basic Laser and a Hermes Missile: wait 6 seconds before powering the drone, and you can block a lot of missiles.
-You can also depower the drone after a shield is hit, to reset the drone's internal timer.
+You can also depower the drone after a shield is hit, to reset the drone’s internal timer.
 For example, this makes you invulnerable against a Heavy Laser.

 As with Stealth B, keeping oxygen below 50% decreases the chance of weapons being hit.

 As with Stealth A, your starting weapons are strong but slot-inefficient.
-They *can* last the whole game, but you'll probably replace one of them eventually.
+They *can* last the whole game, but you’ll probably replace one of them eventually.
 The Mini Beam can hit four rooms on many ships.

 Your strong weapons are your best defence, so spend your first 25 scrap on weapons-3 as a damage buffer.
 Typically buy shields next, and then look at improving offence or upgrading to shields-4.
-It's also reasonable to buy a weapon before shields, so consider doing this if you find something like a Flak 1.
+It’s also reasonable to buy a weapon before shields, so consider doing this if you find something like a Flak 1.
 Also remember you can use the Mini Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), increasing the value of shields-4.

 Drones-3 is tempting, as it gives your Shield Drone a damage buffer.
 It also lets you run both drones together, which helps in fights against combat/beam drones.
 But it helps much less in other fights.
 Weapons-3 protects you in every fight and will definitely be used later&thinsp;&mdash;&thinsp;whereas you might sell one or both drones to afford shields!
-So on balance, I'd rather buy weapons-3 and then save for a store.
+So on balance, I’d rather buy weapons-3 and then save for a store.

-Don't underestimate the Shield+ Drone, however.
-Shields are more important, but I'll try to hold onto the drone if I reasonably can.
+Don’t underestimate the Shield+ Drone, however.
+Shields are more important, but I’ll try to hold onto the drone if I reasonably can.

 At pulsars, a single Zoltan Shield layer will completely absorb the ion pulse.
 Bizarrely, this only works *when you have a shields system*.
 Before then, pulsars will *ignore* the Zoltan Shield.